Exclusive: China takes lessons from Japan, past master on slowdown, deflation

 LOST DECADES

-China is carrying out three key financial reforms Japan undertook over the past decades - liberalising interest rates, internationalising its currency and opening up its capital account.
+China is carrying out three key financial reforms Japan undertook over the past decades - liberalizing interest rates, internationalizing its currency and opening up its capital account.

 These reforms should help develop the economy, but mis-steps could have huge repercussions.